-Before: Give a bathroom a facelift in the Gramercy neighborhood
+Before: Give a Gramercy bathroom a much-needed facelift for storage, style

 Dated tile (“the bathroom looked like a 1980s Mafia movie!”) and no storage (“with a pedestal sink and no drawers or shelving, we didn’t even have room to store extra toilet paper”) drove homeowners Jessica and Kevin to finally renovate their bathroom.
 She’d been living in the 750-square-foot, one-bedroom co-op overlooking Pete’s Tavern, the oldest tavern in NYC, for seven years.
-Renovating the kitchen came first, but the bathroom had been on her remodeling bucket list since day one.
+Renovating the bathroom had been on her remodeling bucket list since day one.